 What is Fitness?
 Part 2

-Many skip one or more of the 3 components (I know when I was younger, I hated to stretch.
-I thought it was so boring.
-But when I got older, I wished I had started much earlier), but if you want to build or maintain fitness for health and longevity, each component is equally important.
-So, don’t skimp 🙂.
+Many skip one or more of these three components.
+I get it—when I was younger, I hated stretching.
+I thought it was dull as dishwater.
+But now, I wish I’d started earlier.
+If you want to build or maintain fitness for health and longevity, each component is equally vital.
+So, don’t skimp.

 Benefits:

-- Helps you maintain a healthy body weight by burning calories and increasing your metabolism
+- Helps maintain healthy body weight by burning calories and boosting metabolism.

-- Builds more stability, balance, and flexibility, making injuries and falls less likely
+- Enhances stability, balance, and flexibility, reducing injury and fall risks.

-- Builds muscle tone for a better appearance
+- Improves muscle tone for a shaplier appearance.

 Exercises include:

-- Resistance Training (exercises using external weights such as dumbbells, weight machines, resistance bands, and even soup cans).
+- Resistance Training: Use external weights like dumbbells, weight machines, resistance bands, or even soup cans.

-- For building muscular endurance, increase your repetitions to 12-15.
+- For muscular endurance, increase to 12-15 repetitions.

 Here are some exercises you might want to include in your next workout: